Campaigns That Benefit From Targeted Landing Pages

 Paid search campaigns

-If you use AdWords or Bing Ads to drive traffic, your campaign won’t reach its potential without a landing page.
+If you use Google Ads or Bing Ads to drive traffic, your campaign won’t reach its potential without a landing page.
 Google has made it clear in its advertising guidelines that landing page experience has a giant impact on Quality Score.

 Without a dedicated landing page relevant to your visitors’ search, your campaign will be penalized, which will result in lower ad visibility and ultimately less traffic to your website.
 According to Google: